logicmoo/logicmoo_workspace/packs_sys/logicmoo_agi/prolog/kaggle_arc/README.md

 The Algos are saved for each of the training sample pairs (3-5 training pairs per test)

-The overlapping algos in the training samples are considered its ìTheoryî they concatenate together and run in the DSL I created for the vm
+The overlapping algos in the training samples are considered its ‚ÄúTheory‚Äù they concatenate together and run in the DSL I created for the vm

 .. depending on the result it may backtrack.
 Usually it is the inviduators that need disabling..
 They can obfuscate the results usually with too much individual of information